millerlp/rtide/README.md

 `rtide` is an R package to calculate tide heights based on tide station harmonics.

 It includes the harmonics data for 637 US stations.
-The harmonics data was converted from harmonics-dwf-20151227-free, NOAA web site data processed by David Flater for XTide.
-The code to calculate tide heights from the harmonics is based on [XTide](http://www.flaterco.com/xtide/).

 Utilisation
 -----------